 4 – Public Issue Reporting

-Public issue reporting allows people to submit issues from public location, such as your company website.
-In such a case, this allows not only employees to submit issues form the comfort of their desk or home, but it involves the public in your reporting process (thus adding an extra layer of protection).
+Public issue reporting allows people to submit issues from a public location, such as your company website.
+In such a case, this allows not only employees to submit issues from the comfort of their desk or home, but it involves the public in your reporting process (thus adding an extra layer of protection).

-Public reporting is simply a link on your website with simple reporting form where basic information is gathered.
+Public reporting is simply a link on your website with a simple reporting form where basic information is gathered.

 5 – Email Issue Reporting

 Email issue reporting is very similar to public issue reporting.
 With email reporting, you would have a default email address set up that public/employees can email.
-Each email would generate a safety issue (or other type of relevant concern).
+Each email would generate a safety issue (or other types of relevant concern).

 Why have public and email reporting?
 The point is to offer multiple avenues of submitting for convenience.
 In some situations, or with some people, using a public reporting form is the most convenient.
-In other situations, or with other people, email may the most comfortable format for reporting issues.
+In other situations, or with other people, email may be the most comfortable format for reporting issues.